wiresurfer/shaishav.kr/docs/Articles/2024/Aug/My-WSL2-devsetup-for-terminal-productivity.md

     networking in WSL2 to make your life easy.
 ---

-# Techtips - My WSL2 devsetup for terminal productivity
+# Tech Tip - My WSL2 devsetup for terminal productivity

 This guide is aimed at an intermediate to advanced user.
 We won't be covering how to setup WSL2 from scratch.
 There are ample guides for it, but if you insist